Phoenix Car Accident Lawyers

 Our team knows car accident cases.
 With offices throughout Arizona and across the Southwest, our law firm brings the resources and personal touch you can depend on for responsive and attentive legal guidance.

 The Lamber-Goodnow Injury Law Team invests in your case.
-We are compassionate, dedicated and experienced advocates litigating cases that involve injuries ranging from minor damages to fatalities.
+Our Phoenix car accident attorneys are compassionate, dedicated and experienced advocates litigating cases that involve injuries ranging from minor damages to fatalities.
 We manage all legal aspects of your case and remain in constant contact with you.
 Our innovative legal services are customized to your case and fully supported in aggressive pursuit of your best possible outcome.

-Our Phoenix-based car accident lawyers take the appropriate critical steps swiftly and in accord with your unique situation.
+Our Phoenix car accident lawyers take the appropriate critical steps swiftly and in accord with your unique situation.

 Over 40 percent of car accidents result in an injury.
 That is about 35,000 car accident injuries in the Phoenix area alone.
 Many injury victims are unaware of the full value of their accident cases.
 If you or a loved one has been injured, you should always seek immediate medical attention and consult a personal injury attorney with substantial knowledge and litigation experience.
 Our attorneys can help you pursue maximum compensation for medical bills, lost wages and other losses.
 What is your case worth?